 How much water should a cat drink?
 Regardless of the appropriate amount, your cat should have fresh drinking water available at all times.

 And if you suspect that your cat is drinking too little or too much?
-That is when it helps to know what is considered normal, although determining the amount is not as straightforward as you may expect.
+That is when it helps to know what is normal.
+However, determining the amount is not as straightforward as you may expect.

 The amount of water a cat should drink depends on the type of food consumed.